ChrisCummins/msc-thesis/docs/Log.md

 There are two possible areas for research in algorithmic skeletons which appear to lacking from the existing literature:

  * **Completely *transparently parallelising* skeletons**.
 The amount of explicit parallelisation support required from the user of Skeletons varies from framework to framework.
-For example, Skandium offers fairly abstracted view, but still requires the user to set the number of threads (i.e. declare the available resources), and to wrap shared memory access in muscle functions with `synchronized` constructs.
-By contrast, eSkel requires absolute explicit control of parallelisation by building on top of MPI, and so would have a relatively high cost-of-entry for anyone who is looking to parallelise a sequential program (at a minimum, they would need to refactor their code to use MPI/eSkel data structures).
+For example, Skandium offers fairly a abstracted view of computation, but still requires the user to set the number of threads (i.e. declare the available resources), and to wrap shared memory access in muscle functions with `synchronized` constructs.
+By contrast, eSkel requires absolute explicit control of parallelisation by building on top of MPI, and so would have a relatively high cost-of-entry for anyone who is looking to parallelise a sequential program (at a minimum, they would need to refactor their code to use MPI/eSkel data structures, and add in coordination logic for the master/slave processes).
 This leaves room for the development of a skeleton framework which performs the parallelisation entirely transparently.
-This would allow users to simply replace existing sequential constructs with their skeleton equivalent *without* having to concern themselves with any of the additional complexities such as coordinating available resources even being aware that the skeleton operates in parallel.
-For example, my simple `merge_sort` skeleton could serve as a direct replacement for any call to the STL stable sort function, and would "magically" offer the user a ~x2.8 speedup.
+This would allow users to simply replace existing sequential constructs with their skeleton equivalent *without* having to concern themselves with any of the additional complexities such as coordinating available resources, or even being aware that the skeleton operates in parallel.
+For example, my simple `merge_sort()` skeleton could serve as a direct replacement for any call to the STL stable sort function, and would "magically" offer the user a ~x2.8 speedup.
+This ideal library of "drop-in" replacements would satisfy two of Cole's pragmatic skeleton
+   manifesto:

+     * Propagate the concept with minimal conceptual disruption.
+     * Show the pay-back.

  * **Intelligent skeletons which determine *when* to parallelise**.
 Skeletons provide the necessary coordination logic to take a selection of muscle functions and to parallelise them.
-However, there appears to be no skeletons which attempt to determine *when* to parallelise a muscle function.
+However, there appears to be no skeleton implementations which attempt to determine *when* to parallelise a muscle function by analysing the muscle function itself.
 For example, in the case of a merge sort skeleton, you would expect full parallelisation when dealing with large datasets.
-However, if only sorting 10 elements, then the cost of coordinating separate threads and shared memory access may be greater than simply operating in parallel.
+However, if only sorting 10 elements, then the cost of coordinating separate threads and shared memory access may be greater than simply executing sequentially.
 Similarly, a divide and conquer skeleton may apply heuristics to the individual divide, conquer, and combine muscles to determine which are the most computationally expensive, and so which would benefit most from parallelisation.
 In the case of merge sort, the `conquer()` muscle simply returns a single element array, but for a max-subarray skeleton, the `conquer()` muscle can perform many more operations, totalling up the maximum value of two subarrays.
+In this case, an "intelligent" skeleton may decide (either at compile or execution time) to execute merge sort conquer muscle sequentially, but to parallelise the equivalent muscle for max-subarray.